2020 Changes to Title IX Sexual Harassment Regulations

 Slow Progress is Being Reversed

 Some of the improved guidance from the Office for Civil Rights in the US Department of Education (ED) and the Civil Rights Division in the US Department of Justice was reversed in 2017 by the federal withdrawal of the 2016 guidance on the civil rights of transgender students, the 2011 guidance on Sexual Harassment and Sexual Violence, and the 2014 guidance on preventing campus sexual assault.
 Many have objected to these withdrawals and the 2017 Education Department substitute interim guidance for sexual harassment and assault.
 Additional concerns about vigorous enforcement of all aspects of Title IX are also emerging.
-Our Title IX Defined web page will retain these rescinded guidance documents.
+All rescinded guidance documents can be found here.
 States and other recipients of federal financial assistance are starting to incorporate them into their own laws and policies and members of Congress are proposing their restoration in new federal legislation.

 Insufficient Federal Funding

 Inadequate federal support and neglect has threatened the effectiveness of Title IX.
-This has resulted in poor understanding and implementation by educators, parents, students.
+This has resulted in poor understanding and implementation by educators, parents, and students.
 During its 45+ year history, there has been no comprehensive attention to involving all federal, state, school district and school level education agencies in paying coordinated attention to fulfilling their requirements to ensure compliance with this federal law at all levels of education from pre-school to postsecondary education.
-In particular there has been relatively little attention to the appointment and training of Title IX Coordinators (see 2004 FMF news article and our Title IX Coordinators web page.)
+In particular, there has been relatively little attention to the appointment and training of Title IX Coordinators.